 You can also get BBC news if you subscribe to pay TV.

-The state broadcaster Radio NZ has news on the hour and also has a news website.
-Its midday news features a section called WorldWatch which features overseas news in more depth, while its International programmes have excellent coverage, particularly of news from Pacific Island nations.
+The state broadcaster Radio New Zealand (RNZ) has news on the hour and also has a news website.
+Its midday news has a section called WorldWatch, which features overseas news in more depth.
+RNZ also has international programmes that give excellent coverage, particularly of news from Pacific Island nations.
 Other stations here also carry regular news bulletins.

 New Zealand’s two main online papers are Stuff and The New Zealand Herald.